Nicholas Mostyn: Personal life

-Podcast

 Mostyn has Parkinson's disease.
 Since March 2023 he has been one of the co-hosts of the podcast Movers and Shakers which is about renowned public figures and their life with Parkinson's.
 Recordings are made in a Notting Hill pub and the presenters (Mostyn, Rory Cellan-Jones, Gillian Lacey-Solymar, Mark Mardell, Paul Mayhew-Archer, and Jeremy Paxman) discuss "the highs and lows, trials and tribulations, of living with the condition".
-In March 2024 The UK Broadcasting Press Guild made Movers and Shakers its 'UK Podcast of the Year'.
+In March 2024 the UK Broadcasting Press Guild named Movers and Shakers its 'UK Podcast of the Year'.